 Whenever I have a minute here or there, I say the syllables in a word and have students figure out the “mystery” word.
 You can do this with students’ names or classroom objects to really get them excited.

 When students need more practice with this skill, I have them practice in a small group setting.
 I give them game mats (like the ones shown below) and counters.
 I say the syllables of a word, and if they have the corresponding picture on their mat, they get to cover it with a counter.
 The first person to cover all of his or her circles is the winner!

 Syllable segmentation is breaking words up into their syllables (the opposite of syllable blending).
 For example, if the teacher says “elefante,” the students say “e-le-fan-te.”
 I love to incorporate movement into syllable segmentation!
 You can have kids clap, tap their hands, tap their feet, or move their hands as they break words up into their syllables.
-Watch the not-fancy video below to see one way I’ve learned to have kids practice syllable segmentation.

 I try to squeeze in syllable segmentation whenever possible.
 When I taught bilingual Kindergarten, I always started with students’ first and last names.
 They love it when it’s their turn for the class to “break up” their name into syllables!
 Some of your kids may need a little extra support with this.
 Try using syllable puzzles like the one shown in the photo below – have students put a puzzle together and then tap or move each piece as they say each syllable.